ergoplatform/ergodocs/docs/tutorials/rsERGLP.md

 ![Choosing ETH/rsERG Pair](7.jpg)

+You can also [add to the rsBTC pool]( https://app.uniswap.org/pools/840081), that way it may give btc holders some incentive to use the bridge:
 ### Step 6: Select the Fee Tier
 - The rsERG/ETH pair has a 1% fee pool, which is usually selected by default.